cmurley/password_generator/README.md

-# password_generator
+# Password Generator
-Website that generates a random password
+Website that generates a random password.
+A Javascript for Beginners Project